 Take Meds in Moderation

 Pharmacy shelves are stocked with pain relievers for all kinds of headaches.
-They may work, but to get the most benefit with the least risk, follow these guidelines:
+They may work, but to get the most benefit with the least risk, follow the directions on the label and these guidelines:

 - Choose liquid over pills.
 Your body absorbs it faster.